elephantry/elephantry/docs/quickstart.md

 fields⁴).

 This will be possible with the model.
-The default projection⁵ contains all the fields of our table, but it is possible to defin another one via the `elephantry::Model::create_projection` function:
+The default projection⁵ contains all the fields of our table, but it is possible to define another one via the `elephantry::Model::create_projection` function:

 ```rust